 Compensation Committee Charter

-The Compensation Committee is appointed by the Board to (1) oversee the compensation of the Corporation’s elected executive officers and other executives who report directly to the CEO (collectively, “executive officers”), (2) oversee the compensation-related policies and programs involving the Corporation’s executive management and the level of benefits of officers and key employees, (3) review and recommend to the Board compensation of the Corporation’s directors and (4) review the senior executive succession plan and the senior executive leadership development process as presented by the CEO.
+The Compensation Committee is appointed by the Board to (1) oversee the compensation of the Corporation’s elected executive officers and other executives who report directly to the CEO (collectively, “executive officers”), (2) oversee the compensation-related policies and programs involving the Corporation’s executive management and the level of benefits of officers and key employees, (3) review and recommend to the Board compensation of the Corporation’s directors, (4) review the senior executive succession plan and the senior executive leadership development process as presented by the CEO and (5) review the Corporation's Human Capital/People Strategy as presented by the CHRO.

 The Committee shall consist of at least three directors, each of whom shall meet the independence requirements of the New York Stock Exchange.
-At least two members of the Committee also shall qualify as “outside directors” within the meaning of Internal Revenue Code Section 162(m) and as “non-employee” directors within the meaning of Rule 16b-3 under the Securities Exchange Act of 1934, as amended.
+At least two members of the Committee also shall qualify as “non-employee” directors within the meaning of Rule 16b-3 under the Securities Exchange Act of 1934, as amended.
+Any action taken by the Committee during a period in which one or more of the members subsequently is determined to have failed to meet the membership qualifications shall nevertheless constitute duly authorized actions of the Committee and shall be valid and effective for all purposes, except to the extent required by law or determined appropriate by the Committee to satisfy regulatory requirements.

 The members of the Committee shall be appointed and replaced by the Board.